Environment

 U. S. Steel’s waste management, recycling and reuse efforts focus on the following areas:

-Not only is our steel recycled, but many of the byproducts in its production can be used in other processes or for other purposes.
-In 2021, U. S. Steel recycled approximately 3.2 million tons of blast furnace slag and 235,299 metric tons of steel slag.
-Blast furnace (iron) slag and basic oxygen furnace (steel) slag are highly sustainable products that are used in place of natural aggregates such as limestone and gravel, in numerous construction and product applications.
+In 2023, U. S. Steel recycled approximately 3.4 million metric tons of blast furnace slag and 249,821 metric tons of steel slag.
+Blast furnace (iron) slag and basic oxygen furnace (steel) slag are highly sustainable products that are used in place of natural aggregates, such as limestone and gravel, in numerous construction and product applications.
 Blast furnace slag is used in cement manufacturing, asphalt mixes, glass manufacturing, precast concrete, wallboard, mineral wool, and sub-base for road and interstate highway construction.
-Steel slag, which like blast furnace slag can be used in cement manufacturing and asphalt mixes, is also recycled in applications such as landfill daily cover and internal haul roads, phosphorus removal in wastewater treatment, ground water remediation, reactive barrier walls, and agricultural application, including as a liming agent and micronutrient in fertilizer.
+Steel slag, which like blast furnace slag can be used in cement manufacturing and asphalt mixes, is also recycled in applications such as landfill daily cover and internal haul roads, phosphorus removal in wastewater treatment, ground water remediation, reactive barrier walls, and agricultural applications, including as a liming agent and micronutrient in fertilizer.
 Use of iron and steel slag in place of mined and quarried rock and mineral aggregates saves these natural resources and reduces the impact to the environment.

 U. S. Steel also works with outside organizations to repurpose our used equipment.
 Examples include transforming used conveyor belts into rubber mats and used tires from our mining mobile equipment into feeding and water troughs for livestock.
-At USSK, construction waste like concrete, debris, and ceramics from reconstruction and modernization projects is reused by third parties, a recycling effort that has continuously optimized waste management.
+At USSK, construction waste, like concrete, debris, and ceramics from reconstruction and modernization projects, is reused by third parties, a recycling effort that has continuously minimized the use of landfills.

 We reduce the amount of waste generated and emissions produced in steelmaking by reusing the byproduct gases produced in our blast furnaces and coke ovens because it is good for the environment and good for business.